 The only acceptable documents for Canadian citizens 16 and over to cross the US-Canadian border by land or sea are:

-- Canadian Passport, or
+- Canadian Passport

 - Indian and Northern Affairs Canada (INAC) card

-US & Canadian Citizens Under 16
+US & Canadian citizens under 16

 The only acceptable documents for US and Canadian citizens under 16 to cross the US-Canadian border by land or sea are: